AlexKnyshov/alibaseq/README.md

 *What kinds of datasets are suitable for AliBaSeq?*

 Any kind of genetic datasets in which you want to analyse a subset of loci for a phylogeny.
-The subset may include predetermined single copy orthologous genes (BUSCO or OrthoDB), predetermined genes for which probes are supposed to enrich loci (targeted capture, UCE or AHE approaches) or even other datasets in which you want to recover a set of known genes for new taxa for further analysis (e.g., like salivary proteins?).
+The subset may include predetermined single copy orthologous genes (BUSCO or OrthoDB), predetermined genes for which probes are supposed to enrich loci (targeted capture, UCE or AHE approaches) or even other datasets in which you want to recover a set of known genes for new taxa for further analysis.

 It can be used on transcriptomic, low coverage or well-assembled genomic data or sequence capture assemblies.
 It is especially useful for combining these different types of data for a comprehensive phylogenetic analysis.
 It is also particularly robust for recovering genes across large phylogenetic distances unlike many other programs.

 *What is the best search tool (BLAST/HMMER/LASTZ) to use for my dataset before using AliBaSeq?*

-It depends, HMMEr is better at extremely divergent sequences but blastx and tblastx also work well with discontinuous megablast also working very well and very fast etc.
+If baits are similar enough to the samples, DNA-based searches should be used, as they are fast and lack the risk of increased false-positive results.
+Tools like blastn, blastn -task dc-megablast, nhmmer, hmmsearch with DNA profiles, and LASTZ can all be used, with BLAST being one of the fastest and easiest to set up and use.

+If baits are divergent from the samples, DNA-based tools are suggested to be tried first, but it is likely that even discontinuous megablast might not give enough hits.
+In this case, or when only protein bait sequences are available, protein-based searches need to be conducted.
+The easiest options are tblastn (if baits are protein) and tblastx (if baits are CDS) searches, they are relatively fast and easy to set up.
+If multiple bait sequences are desired to be used, for example when looking for difficult loci with large variation even between reference taxa, HMMER profiles can be used instead.
+DNA-based HMMER search is straightforward to set up.
+Potein-based search would require producing six-frame-translated copies of sample assemblies, and the search would likely take longer (it runs best if it is possible to MPI-parallelize it as on a compute cluster, the tutorials are coming up...).

 *If I want to recover a set of pre-determined loci from newly sequences transcriptomes what default parameters would I use?
 What parameters might I adjust to get better recovery?*